 Energy input and muscle usage

 Both walking and cycling are good for burning fat and using muscles to tune them up.
 However, walking and cycling won’t put the same pressure on the same muscles.
 Cycling will have a heavy pressure on your quadriceps and glutes as you’re pushing the cycle forward.
-However, if you walk, you’ll use your gluteus medius, the calves, to push your body forward.
-Now, you can target your different muscle groups and decide which type of workout you should really go with.
+However, if you walk, you’ll use your gluteus medius, the calves, to make your body on.
+Now, you can target your different muscle groups and decide which type of workout you should go with.

 Are you up to leg toning?